Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Density matrix evolution

-Dynamics of a TLS in the stochastic field environment (Fig.~\ref{fig:dm-evol-field}) is similar to dynamics in an infinite-temperature HT-Drude bath with the RWA interaction Hamiltonian.
-We have the same dependence on frequency cut-offs and coupling strengths of the random processes \(\xi_1(t)\) and \(\xi_2(t)\), but dependence on $\Omega(t)$ is different.
-As we have mentioned earlier, the interaction Hamiltonian of $\Omega(t)$ commutes with the density matrix at all times, because the reduced density matrix is diagonal for the selected initial conditions, so it impacts the dynamics only in case of presence of another decoherence channel, e.g. one of the random processes \(\xi_1(t)\) and \(\xi_2(t)\) or the bath.
-The frequency cut-off of $\Omega(t)$ influences the dynamics only via the change of the stationary value, an increase in the coupling strength slightly rises the minimum, practically not affecting the maximum.
+Dynamics of the TLS in the stochastic field environment (Fig.~\ref{fig:dm-evol-field}) is similar to the dynamics in the infinite-temperature HT-Drude bath with the RWA coupling.
+We have the same dependence on frequency cutoffs and coupling strengths of random processes \(\xi_1(t)\) and \(\xi_2(t)\), but dependence on $\gamma_\Omega$ and $\Delta_\Omega$ is different.
+The Hamiltonian for interaction with $\Omega(t)$ commutes with the reduced density matrix and impacts the dynamics only in presence of another decoherence channel, e.g. one of the random processes \(\xi_1(t)\) and \(\xi_2(t)\) or the bath.
+The frequency cutoff $\gamma_\Omega$ mainly affects the steady state, an increase in the coupling strength slightly raises the minimum and practically does not affect the maximum.

-In case of a TLS interacting with both the bath and the stochastic field (Fig.~\ref{fig:dm-evol-htdrude-field}), presence of two environments speed up the evolution, i.e. equilibrium is reached earlier in comparison with interaction with only one of the environments.
-All curves are shifted by the stochastic field to the left as a direct consequence of the increase in the overall decoherence rate after appearance of additional decoherence channels.
-Evolution itself resembles the one for interaction with the bath (or the field), but with a larger coupling strength.
-It can be explained by the similarities between the two environments, as it has been said, the stochastic field environment is equivalent to an infinite-temperature HT-Drude bath, if the random process $\Omega(t)$ is absent.
-Another effect of a stochastic field is the rising of the stationary value.
-The individual components of the stochastic field influence the dynamics differently: it seems not very sensible to changes in frequency cut-offs of any random process, but an increase in \(\Delta_{\Omega}\) rises the minimum, while an increase in \(\Delta_{\xi_2}\) lowers the minimum, and an increase in \(\Delta_{\xi_1}\) lowers the maximum.
+In case of interaction with both the bath and the stochastic field (Fig.~\ref{fig:dm-evol-htdrude-field}), the presence of two subenvironments speeds up the evolution, i.e. equilibrium is reached earlier in comparison with interaction with only one of the subenvironments.
+The appearance of additional decoherence channels formed by the stochastic field increases the overall decoherence rate.
+The evolution resembles the one for interaction with the bath environment, but with a larger coupling strength.
+It can be explained by the similarities between the two environments, i.e. the stochastic field environment is similar to the infinite-temperature HT-Drude bath environment in terms of the impact on the TLS evolution.
+Another consequence of interaction with an additional stochastic field is the rise of the TLS excited state population in the steady state.
+The individual components of the stochastic field influence the evolution differently: an increase of \(\Delta_{\Omega}\) rises the minimum, an increase of \(\Delta_{\xi_2}\) lowers the minimum, and an increase of \(\Delta_{\xi_1}\) lowers the maximum.